harrisonhughes/Bulldog-Tutoring-Portal/README.md

 $ cd C:\MAMP\htdocs\Bulldog-Tutoring-Portal
 $ composer install

-If get a 'command not found: composer' error, try typing 'composer.phar' instead.
+If you get a 'command not found: composer' error, try typing 'composer.phar' instead.
 This will create a 'vendor' folder in your root project directory that contains all of the extensions needed from the dependencies.

 Note: You may get an error stating that "your lock file does not contain a compatible set of packages".
 If this happens, one of the suggestions it gives is to run composer while ignoring the requirements.
 Do this by running this install command instead: